diegocastro/docker-php/README.md

 ## Run docker using user namespace

-Èdit this file `/etc/subuid` and add the line below:
+Edit this file `/etc/subuid` and add the line below:

 ```sh
 diego:1000:1